watkinshughes/watkinshughes/README.md

-Ryan Watkins-Hughes combines a passion for all things interactive to deliver compelling digital experiences.
-Interests and expertise include JavaScript architecture, agile project management and accessible user experience design.

-Ryan has worked on projects for numerous brands including Southwest Airlines, Citibank, Home Depot, Best Buy, Macy's, and Bloomingdale's.
+Ryan Watkins-Hughes has almost 20 years of experience in software engineering and design for high growth startups, enterprise businesses, and global interactive agencies.
+He combines a passion for product development to guide cross functional teams in delivering delightful, compelling user experiences for highly scalable, performant, and secure applications.

 ### WORK EXPERIENCE
 #### ENGINEERING MANAGER
 ##### DriveWealth | March 2022 - Present
+Hiring, performance, and career growth for a team of remote software engineers that tripled in size during DriveWealth’s $450m Series D round.

+Reported and collaborated directly with executive leadership to create and measure critical strategic, financial, and engineering goals.
+Technical execution, sprint planning, and engineering roadmap for building world class, highly scalable applications using TypeScript, React, node, and
+Java for a rapidly growing user base of millions of global accounts.

-Lead agile software engineering team building enterprise TypeScript, React and Node.js web applications.
-Component-driven development via React and Storybook.
-Maintain Amazon Web Services architecture and develop new cloud-based features and deployments.
-Career and hiring manager for a diverse team of talented software engineers.
+Expanded and improved Amazon Web Services architecture and created new cloud-based features and deployment strategies.

 #### PRINCIPAL ENGINEER
 ##### DriveWealth | February 2021 - March 2022